 - Understand the grants process and bylaws.

-Applicant Funding Workshops
+Grant Applicant Training Workshops

 Updates have been made to the scoring rubrics and requirements for the Professional Development Grant, Student Research Grant, and Graduate Scholarship Fund.
 Furthermore, a revised budget template has been introduced for the Spring 2020 Grants cycle for the Student Research Grant and Professional Development Grant.
 All applicants are HIGHLY encouraged to attend a training workshop this Fall prior to submitting your application.
 Dates are listed below, and all graduate students are welcome to attend any of these sessions.
 In general, attending a grant applicant training workshop is a great way to learn about the requirements and scoring process of individual grants.